Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: The Model

 Aside from the delays implied by this form, we retain the decay of velocity in space as originally derived by Walker \cite{Walker1999bulge}.
 This coveniently preserves mass conservation of the assumed flow field, as long as its considered within the context of propagated effects.
 As a minor note, the expanded form of $u_b(z_i, u, z_b)$ requires the calculation of $\lambda$ from $T$ as expressed in (\ref{eq:lambda}), which for clarity we highlight as distinct from the $T$ used to calculate $\tilde{\alpha}$ across the negative characteristic.

 We include the diagram of Figure~\ref{fig:wavepropsketch}, to make apparent how the relevant properties are propagated forward in time to future states that live on matched characteristics.
 As we examine the flow of information, it becomes apparent that while the $u_b$ used at the final time requires both forward (via $u$) and backward propagation, the $\tilde{\alpha}$ would begin influencing the interface only after a backward propagation.
 To correct this effect, we append the constraint that the model switch from using the $\alpha$ of the infinite half-space to the finite target $\tilde{\alpha}$ only after the arguments of the drag term receive a non-zero back-face velocity.
-The result is as intended where, until the time has passed for both directions of transit, the model is identical to infinite model.
+The result is as intended, where, until the time has passed for both directions of transit, the model is identical to infinite model.

+For the reader's convenince, our previous sections have supplied the equations and implementation details necessary to fully reproduce the models \cite{Walker1995,Walker1999bulge} upon which our extension is directly based.
+While such an implementation-from-scratch would not be without effort, the extension to add wave delays would be comparably light work.
+To demonstrate, we append Algorithm \ref{alg:phase_delay_short} to the expressions and articulations of this section.

-Implementation of these corrections is not complicated, with information recorded at characteristic times and later referenced via interpolation of adjacent characteristics.
+As we can see, the core concept is not complicated, with information recorded at characteristic times and later referenced via interpolation of adjacent characteristics.
 Aside from some cost for storing a detailed history, the method is not expensive as the interpolation can advance from the previous step's interpolation index to quickly update relevant history without significant search costs.
 Furthermore, this strategy retains previous-model performance for thick targets because the later-time velocity changes during deeper penetrations is steadier, thus reducing the effect of a phase delay.

 Our first verification of the implementation, shown in Figure \ref{fig:aleAgainstInf2}, is a check the modeled arrivial times against the naive estimates used to generate Figure \ref{fig:aleAgainstInf}.
 Here our previous estimates are shown with x markers, while the updated estimates are shown with solid circles.
 As we would expect, our transit times are noticeably improved to better reflect how penetration reduces the information propagation across the target.